romene/Naturaily-netlify/_tech/ror.md

 advantage-desc-three-title: Versatile technology
 advantage-desc-three: >-
-  Ruby on Rails proved itself to be a perfect match for many types of applications, it is extremely versatile.
+  Ruby on Rails proved itself to be a perfect match for many types of applications.
+It is extremely versatile.
 Airbnb, Twitch, Shopify, Github, Basecamp, Netflix, Hulu - completely different businesses, united by Ruby on Rails technology.
-All of them deal with extreme user number and traffic, so don’t worry, your Rails-based application will be very reliable and highly-performant.
+All of them deal with an extremely high number of users and traffic.
+So don’t worry, your Rails application will be very reliable and highly-performant.
 advantage-desc-four-title: Clean Code
 advantage-desc-four: >-